DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 Making The Entire Menu Dynamic
 ------------------------------

-If you need your menu to be dynamic all the time.
-Nothing is ever static.
-You may want to consider creating a context processor that could run on every request and send the needed menu context variable to each and every template on every single request.
+If you need your menu to be fully dynamic all the time with zero static content , you may want to consider creating a context processor that could run on every request and send the needed menu context variable to each and every template on every single request.
 More information about how to make a context processor can be found in the